-Eating not only nourishes the body but also mind.
-Following simple eating etiquettes make the eating lot more enjoyable and beneficial.
+Eating not only nourishes the body but also the mind.
+Following simple eating rules make eating a lot more enjoyable and beneficial.
 Here are a few healthy eating rules.

 Don’t watch TV while eating.

 No facebook / twitter / snapchat / whatsapp while eating.